Hurricanes Can Bring Inland Flooding

 Hurricane Irene: August 2011

-by Hurricane Irene had close to 44,000 paid losses totaling more
+by Hurricane Irene had more than 44,000 paid losses totaling more

 than $1.3 billion with an average amount paid of more than $29,500.